thomasghobril/adversarial-attack/README.md

 > - Provides global trends concerning the switch of
 > predicted labels that can almost always be observed when attacking a network.

+> **Adversarial_points_deplacement_analysis.ipynb**
+> - Analyses the evolution of the points before and after the attacks.
+> - Gives graphical representations of how the coordinates change.
+> - Also allows to change the intensity of the attacks.